waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 ## Miscellaneous

+### Sarcastic Discard (Changed)
+* If there are multiple cards that a Sarcastic Discard could apply to, then it promises that it is on the left-most card.

+### Sarcastic Discard Shift
+* If the players defer a turn to perform a Sarcastic Discard, and if there are multiple cards that a Sarcastic Discard could apply to, then the position of the promised card "shifts" over by 1 card.

 ### Self Color Ejection

 * Generally, if the player delays one turn to give a direct *Play Clue* then it should be interpreted as a *Self Color Bluff*.